Mythri532/docker/Readme2.md

 7. **Deployment**

-In order to create the replicas of pod we use deployment component which provide blue print of a pod.You create deployment where you can scale<br> up or down the no of pods required. <br>
+In order to create the replicas of pod we use deployment component which provide blue print of a pod.You create deployment where you can scale up or down the no of pods required. <br>
 Db can’t be replicated via deployment .so this replica set can be done by statefulset for databases such as mysql, elasticsearch, mongo db.<br>

 8. **Statefulset**

- This take care of databases replucation such as mongodb,elasticsearch, mysql etc this approach of deploying database using statefulset is<br> tedious so it is always recommended to use databases outside kubernetes cluster.<br>
+ This take care of databases replucation such as mongodb,elasticsearch, mysql etc this approach of deploying database using statefulset is tedious so it is always recommended to use databases outside kubernetes cluster.<br>

 **Services:**